freeCodeCamp/freeCodeCamp/guide/english/xml/index.md

   * Advantages of using XML:
-    * Simplicity - XML documents are ordinary text files that can be created and edited with any text editor.
+    * Simplicity - XML documents are ordinary text files that can be created and edited with any text editor
     * Vendor independence
     * Platform independence
     * Extensive infrastructure